wreckage/django-happenings/README.rst

 to display a mini calendar.
 The ``<div>`` shown allows you to use the styles included with the app, but you can omit or change them if you want to use your own style.
-Note also that the request object needs to be included in the tag.
+Note also that, because the request object needs to be included in the tag, you must include "django.core.context_processors.request" in TEMPLATE_CONTEXT_PROCESSORS in your settings.py.

 Include ``upcoming_events`` in your template like this::